gasse/webarena-setup/visualwebarena/README.md

 ## Reset

-After an agent is evaluated on WebArena, a reset is required before another agent can be evaluated.
+After an agent is evaluated on VisualWebArena, a reset is required before another agent can be evaluated.

 Run scripts 02 to 06 again.